-- a) who is the youngest sailor - b) Find the name of the sailor who have maximum rating - c) What is the average rating of all Sailors? - d) How many sailors are there with the rating above 7? - e) List the number of customers in each country, sorted from high to low b.
-Write a trigger that keeps backup of deleted records of emp_trig table.
-Deleted records of emp_trigger inserted in emp_backup table.
+- a. who is the youngest sailor - b.
+Find the name of the sailor who have maximum rating - c.
+What is the average rating of all Sailors d. how many sailors are there with the rating above 7 e.
+The following SQL lists the number of customers in each country, sorted high to low f.
+The following SQL lists the number of customers in each country, sorted high to low (Only include countries with more than 5 customers):